optician/meeting-room-booking/README.md

 - Booking info contains a meeting host, a meeting room, start, end, date of booking, attendees, agenda.

 Why postgres and kafka?
 They are very popular and I have experience with both of them.

+# Questions for the Future

+## Go
+- How to cancel a task running in a gorutine?
+- is it possible to have strict deserialization of json?
+Absent field is an error, not a default value.

+## Chi
+- Why 405 instead of 404
+- Is it possible to use other logging libraries?
+For example, zap.
+- How to log responses?
+Do I need to write my own middleware?
+- How to mask headers?
+For example session token

+## Logging
+- How to mask fields of structures?
+- How to add some constant fields to all logs?
+- How to have different logging configs?
+For local, test, prod envs.

+## Testing
+- How to write test description as a normal long sentence instead of a camel case function name?